0xKMG/brt-smart-contract/README.md

 - The caller must be invited.
 - The current timestamp must be before the registration deadline.
-- The correct deposit amount must be sent with the transaction.

 **Emits:**

 - `UserAccepted(uint256 eventId, address participant)`

-### `checkArrival(uint256 _eventId, address _participant) public onlyOwner`
+### `checkArrivals(uint256 _eventId) public`

-Checks whether a participant arrived on time for the event and applies penalties if necessary.
+Checks whether participants arrived on time for the event and applies penalties if necessary.

 **Parameters:**

 - `_eventId`: The ID of the event.
-- `_participant`: The address of the participant to be checked.

-**Modifiers:**

-- `onlyOwner`

 **Emits:**